andersbrekke/GCP-and-Elastic/README.md

 # GCP-and-Elastic
 ## Monitoring IOT using Google Pub/Sub and ElasticSearch
 ### Summary:
-  This self-paced lab walks a user through creating a IOT simulator and using GCP and Elastic to explore this data in near real time.
+  This self-paced lab walks a user through creating an IOT simulator and using GCP and Elastic to explore this data in near real time.
 You will do this by creating an IOT simulator that sends data to Pub/Sub, then you will use Dataflow to move this data to Elastic.

   This Lab will focus on analyzing and exploring Industrial IOT data, which can be used to improve operational efficiency, reduce costs, improve customer experience and make better business decisions.